“An essential key to remain competitive in today’s global marketplace”

 PMP’s Director of Quality Dave Boiano became a Black Belt and has since implemented several continuous improvement initiatives:

-- Gemba daily walks to discuss current manufacturing activities, production planning, and machine Overall Equipment Effectiveness (OEE) – See PMP’s blog May 2019
+- Gemba daily walks to discuss current manufacturing activities, production planning, and machine Overall Equipment Effectiveness (OEE).

 - Manufacturing Key Process Indicators (KPIs) that are reviewed monthly by the management team (sales, quality, production planning, and purchasing)